 Dementia Care: Keeping Your Loved One at HomeSeptember 12, 2019

 If you have a loved one who has been diagnosed with dementia or Alzheimer’s disease, you know that their daily care and comfort needs are critically important to their health and wellbeing.
 You also know that those daily needs can be demanding and overwhelming.
 You need to keep yourself healthy, while still providing good care for your loved one.
 While there are many options for care including assisted or nursing home living, and adult daycare facilities, many people hope to keep their loved one in their home for as long as possible.
 One way to achieve this is to ensure the home is safe, and then to access in-home dementia care provided by skilled care providers.
-Getting some professional help in the home allows for the individual to remain in the comfort and familiarity of their own home, but also give the primary caregivers a necessary break from the responsibility of round the clock care.
+Getting some professional help with dementia care in the home allows for the individual to remain in the comfort and familiarity of their own home, but also give the primary caregivers a necessary break from the responsibility of round the clock care.

 The Value of Remaining at Home